raiden-network/raiden/raiden/tests/scenarios/README.md

 #### [ms2_simple_monitoring](./ms2_simple_monitoring.yaml)

 A channel between two nodes is opened, a transfer is made.
-Then, node 1 goes offline and node 0 closes the channel.
-After the monitoring trigger block is passed node1 gets back online.
+Then, node 1 goes offline and node 0 closes the channel. node 1 does not get back online in time and cannot update the channel info by herself.
+The monitoring services interferes and gets its reward.
+After the monitoring trigger block is passed node 1 gets back online.

 #### [ms3_simple_monitoring](./ms3_simple_monitoring.yaml)

 A channel between two nodes is opened, a transfer is made.
 Then, node 1 goes offline and node 0 closes the channel.
-Before the monitoring trigger block is passed node1 gets back online.
-Node1 should be able to call close itself and no reward for the MS.
+Before the monitoring trigger block is passed node 1 gets back online.
+Node 1 calls the smart contract itself (REMARK: she does not call close) and therefore the MS does not get triggered.

 #### [pfs1_get_a_simple_path](./pfs1_get_a_simple_path.yaml)